 What’s interesting is that this process is totally undifferentiated, and all of this platform development is not part of the core competency of these companies and organizations.

-ixLayer precision health testing platform benefits:
+ixLayer precision care software benefits:

 The precision health testing landscape can be divided into three different segments, such as: